LinusKall/TDDD27_2022_timelines/README.md

 Another advantage of writing frontend applications using Yew are the inherit advantages of writing code in Rust, which comes with a lot of memory safety guarantees.
 Microsoft once estimated that [70% of all security bugs were memory safety issues](https://www.zdnet.com/article/microsoft-70-percent-of-all-security-bugs-are-memory-safety-issues/).

+### Backend

+For the backend, we are intrested in using the following frameworks.

+#### Actix-Web

+Actix-web is framework for writing webservers in Rust.
+It has a lot of features, including support for websockets, middleware, REST, static files, and more.

+#### Diesel

+Diesel is a framework used for writing SQL queries in Rust.
+This will allow us to send queries from a web server (written in Rust) to a database.

+#### Juniper

+Juniper is framework which makes it easier to implement GraphQL into a web server written in Rust.